 There’s no need to strap on a bulky backpack when you go running.
 You can carry your supplies without overloading your pockets by using a running waist belt.
 A waist belt holds your items close to your body and keeps bouncing to a minimum.
 Whether you need a secure spot to stash your smartphone or a place to put your sunscreen bottle, a waist belt is a viable storage option.

 A running waist belt has pockets capable of fitting small accessories.
 Even if you’re not in training mode, you can use a running waist belt to store money and valuables.
-Walking the dog on a scorching summer day?
-Use your running waist belt to tote your dog-walking gear.
-Need a discreet place to tuck some cash?
+When walking the dog on a scorching summer day, use your running waist belt to tote your dog-walking gear.
+Do you need a discreet place to tuck some cash?
 A running waist belt is a handy storage tool.

 There are three types of running waist belts: overhead belts, belts with a clasp or closure, and hydration belts.